Stalkakuma/simple-spring/README.md

+# Template to use

+This is a template for the upcomming test for our Techin React studies.

+You can easiy setup by:
+1. Downloading and extracting the zip file.
+2. Open extracted folder with your vscode and open terminal
+3. Type npm insall
+4. Type npm run dev.

+That's it!

+Template has most styles removed.
+This template features React Routes and React testing env. as well as Jest with one example test already written.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.